“How can you know God if you don’t know your big toe?”

 Certified Iyengar Yoga instructors are held to an unusually rigorous standard of knowledge and training.
 Successful completion of standardized and difficult assessments are required to attain the eight levels of certification from Introductory to Advanced Senior.
 They can work effectively with students of all ages and physical abilities, modifying poses as needed so all students may practice safely.

-We are proud at Health & Harmony to be the only Lee County studio with three certified Iyengar teachers:
+We are proud at Health & Harmony to be the only Lee County studio with two certified Iyengar teachers:

 Susan Carter, Introductory Level II